 Landing pages made their debut in 2003 when Microsoft designed them to boost sales of Microsoft Office.
 Since 2003, web design has undergone a tremendous amount of change, and landing pages are now a truer reflection of their initial goal – boost conversion with a clear call to action.
 A well-designed landing page can complement a variety of email marketing tools.
 Once you’ve compared something like the use of Mailchimp vs Sendgrid within your business, you’ll find that the landing page of a website can act as the terminus for a call to action made via direct mailers.

 Some decide to put their landing pages on social media websites similar to Instagram to improve conversion rates.
 I hear that Socialfollow® provide a useful service that will increase organic traffic to Instagram accounts and in turn, their landing pages.
+There are tonnes of facilitators that can be used and can also be used as a linktree alternative.

 It’s no longer up for debate whether or not businesses should maintain a web presence by investing resources to ensure an eye catching site.
 By now, most businesses can appreciate the results that a well-designed website can deliver.
 What about landing pages, though?
 Landing pages can be quite effective at boosting conversion, and they are relatively simple to set up.
 Even still, few businesses take advantage of the flexibility and usefulness of effective landing page design when creating marketing campaigns.